omkarit/REDUX-Project/README.md

 # REDUX-Project
 Created application using REDUX and AXIOS.
-Sorce Code is Present in "master" branch.
+Source Code is Present in "master" branch.